Dean for Research, Rhea L. Williamson, Ph.D

 - Focus on Faculty First and Foremost.
 All faculty members interested in developing, maintaining, or strengthening a research program or agenda will be supported using a “roadmap to funding success” model.

 - Streamline Process as Needed.
-The Office of Research and Sponsored Programs (ORSP) will continue to evaluate procedures for pre-award and post-award functions.
+The Office of Research, Economic, and Community Development (ORECD) will continue to evaluate procedures for pre-award and post-award functions.
 We will also facilitate a smooth progression of awarded projects from brainstorm to final report, and hopefully to resubmittal of a second award.

 - Promote Quality in All Research Activities.
-ORSP will help faculty in meeting submittal guidelines, and in meeting interim reporting requirements.
+ORECD will help faculty in meeting submittal guidelines, and in meeting interim reporting requirements.

 - Provide Opportunity for Research Experiences at the Graduate and Undergraduate Level.
 A multitude of opportunities exist that may promote what is already being done at HSU.
 Enhanced involvement with the Council of Undergraduate Research (CUR) program, NSF-REU programs, Student Support Services programs (TRIO) and others are essential.